MCSPenguin/CivCorp/Bylaws.rst

 Form of Certificates
 ================================================================================

-Stockholders may ask for a certificate stating the number of shares owned by that stockholder signed by the President or Secretary.
+Every stockholder shall be entitled to have a certificate signed in the name of the corporation by the President or Secretary certifying the number of shares owned by such shareholder.

 Lost Certificates
 ================================================================================